sagemathinc/cocalc-doc/source/whiteboard.rst

 Chat
 ##############################

 Chat with collaborators.
 Open multiple chat boxes within the whiteboard as well as the usual CoCalc :ref:`side-chat` for the entire whiteboard file.
+Learn about all the features of CoCalc Chat at this link: :doc:`chat`.

 Keyboard shortcut to create Chat boxes: "C".